 - 3 garlic cloves grated

-- 2 green chili peppers finely chopped- adjust as per taste
+- 2 green chili peppers finely chopped- adjust to taste

 - 1/4 cup finely chopped coriander leaves

-- 1 tablespoon lime juice adjust as per taste
+- 1 tablespoon lime juice adjust to taste

 - 1 teaspoon cumin seeds